 - currently enrolled full-time as an undergraduate at FSU

-- in good standing who is currently enrolled in the Honors in the Major program or who has defended an Honors thesis.
+- in good standing and currently enrolled in the Honors in the Major program or have already defended an Honors thesis.

-Students seeking to nominate their thesis director must submit an application along with a supporting letter of nomination.
+Students seeking to nominate their thesis director must submit an application along with a supporting letter of nomination to HITM@fsu.edu.